 *If something could have gone wrong but didn’t, in the long run it would have been better if it had gone wrong.

 *If you criticize a typo in someone else’s work, one will show up in yours.
 (This is actually Muphry’s Law, and yes, it’s misspelled on purpose!)

 *Murphy was an optimist.

 So all writers have to do is plan ahead, right?
 Wrong.
 There’s another law of Murphy’s I didn’t mention yet:

 *If only 10 things can go wrong and you prepare for them, an 11th will show up and go wrong.

-It’s almost Christmas now, and maybe this topic would have been more appropriate in, say, March.
+It’s weeks past New Year’s now (ta-ta, resolutions!), and maybe this topic would have been more appropriate in, say, March.
 But this way I can hedge my bets I’ll be on time for Saint Patrick’s Day.
-And when I send Aunt Beth her Christmas card (she’s in her 90s now), I might ask her for Murphy’s address so I can send him one, too.
-Just to let him know I’ve finally trumped him.
-No need to mention this post is one day late.
+Aunt Beth is in heaven now, and I bet she’s having a drink with that ne’er-do-well Murphy right now.
+But I’ve asked her to let him know I’ve got your number, boyo.

 Readers, any idea how to outwit this Murphy guy for good–especially in the time managment and deadline departments?